 This is the optimal solution to browse the deep web.
 Note that the connection will be extremely secure, to the detriment of speed.

 This was my guide: Best VPN for Tor: How to use Tor to discover what is the deep web?
 I also recommend that you read up on both Tor exit nodes as well as the impact on having simultaneous connections.
+Hopefully we’ve helped you understand the pros and cons of using Tor over VPN, why you should be using both and helped you find some sort of Tor VPN free service.
 Stay tuned for more articles coming soon.